harikrishna11/enzyme-resistance/README.md

 ## Overview

-**enzyme-resistance** is a Python package that models mutation propagation through protein structures using **circuit theory**.
+**Enzyme-Resistance** is a Python package that models mutation propagation through protein structures using **circuit theory**.
 Residues are nodes, non-covalent contacts are resistors (conductance-weighted edges), and mutations perturb resistor values at the mutation site.
 Effective resistance, Kirchhoff current flow, and spectral properties of the resulting circuit capture how a single-point mutation's effect propagates allosterically through the protein — enabling prediction of experimental ΔΔG (thermodynamic stability change).

 This repository accompanies the manuscript: